Saline nasal sprays, drops and rinses

 Why does water need to be boiled first?

-When making up the saline nasal solution is important that the water used has been boiled and cooled.
-Tap water is not safe for use because it's not completely filtered or treated.
+When making up the saline nasal solution it's important that the water used has been boiled and cooled.
+Tap water isn't safe for use because it's not completely filtered or treated.
 Some tap water has a low level of bugs (bacteria) that may be safe to swallow (because the stomach acids kill them), but in your nose, these bugs can cause infection.

-Boil the water for 3 to 5 minutes, then cool until it is lukewarm.
+Boil the water for 3 to 5 minutes, then cool until it's lukewarm.
 Boiled water can be stored in a clean container for use within 24 hours.

 Using saline drops, sprays and rinses is quite safe.
 They can sometimes cause mild discomfort and minor nose bleeds.
 Contact your healthcare provider if you have any discomfort, nose bleeds or ear pain.